About the College

 - Receiving and investigating complaints from the public about Massage Therapy care and taking disciplinary action when necessary.

-CMTO is overseen by a Council, similar to a board of directors.
-Learn more about CMTO’s Council.
+CMTO is overseen by a Board, similar to a board of directors.
+Learn more about CMTO’s Board.

 History of the Profession